I. GENERAL PROVISIONS

 III.
 ACADEMIC AND EDUCATIONAL REGULATIONS

 §12.
-Working relations of the Board of Trustees, Faculty, Administrative and assisting staff will be regulated by the Estonian Labor Contract Law in force.
+Working relations of the Board of Trustees, Faculty, Administrative and support staff will be regulated by the valid Estonian Labor Contract Law.

 IV.
 ORDER OF ADMISSION TO THE SEMINARY, DISMISSAL AND GRADUATION FROM THE SEMINARY